facebook/react-native/docs/RunningOnDeviceIOS.md

 You can iterate quickly on device using the development server.
 First, ensure that you are on the same Wi-Fi network as your computer.

-1. Open `ios/YourApp/AppDelegate.m`
-2. Change the host in the URL from `localhost` to your laptop's IP address.
-On Mac, you can find the IP address in System Preferences / Network.
-3. In Xcode, select your phone as build target and press "Build and run"
+In Xcode, select your phone as build target and press "Build and run"

 > Hint
 >